SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

 ## Use Lambda Function URL or build an API in the API Gateway to expose a Lambda function

 Lambda can be called directly using **Function URL**.
-Check [Lambda Functions URLs documentation](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) for the details.
+Check [Lambda Functions URLs documentation](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) for details.

 In more demanding use cases lambda can be accessed via **API Gateway**.
 To use this approach generate an Invoke URL, with a POST method for your Lambda function by creating an API in Amazon API Gateway.
 For information about exposing an HTTP endpoint in API Gateway, see Amazon's [API Gateway documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html).